-We don’t mean to brag, but New York City is the birthplace of a very important place: the nail salon.
-Back in 1878, an entrepreneurial woman opened Mrs. Pray's Manicure, the country’s first parlor for the treatment, filing, and buffing of nails.
+We don’t mean to brag, but New York City is the birthplace of a very important institution: the nail salon.
+Back in 1878, one particularly entrepreneurial woman opened Mrs. Pray's Manicure, the country’s first parlor for the treatment, filing, and buffing of nails.
 (Actual lacquer, as we know it, wasn’t invented for a few more decades.)

 These days, our fair city is home to more than a thousand nail salons.
 And while we can appreciate giving ourselves a good DIY mani while binge-watching OITNB, let’s be honest: Nail care is one beauty ritual that we’re more than happy to outsource.